 Here’s how to learn more or sign up

 - Step 1: Talk to your primary care doctor or the specialist doctor who treated you.
-Ask them for a referral to the Work Conditioning Program in Rehabilitation Medicine at Dartmouth-Hitchcock.
+Ask them for a referral to the Work Conditioning Program in Rehabilitation Medicine at Dartmouth Hitchcock Medical Center and Clinics.

 - Step 2: Talk with your insurance company about payment.
 We’re here to help with this if you need it.